5 things you might not know about blue eyes

 Do you have blue eyes?

 While it's a very rare type of cancer, people with blue eyes are at higher risk of developing ocular uveal melanoma.
-Plus, although this cancer is extremely rare, light-eyed folks are also more susceptible to sun damage from exposure to UV rays.
+Every time you spend time in the sun without protecting your eyes, you raise your risk of developing serious eye conditions, including eye cancer.

 2. Blue eyes aren't actually blue